mathewpareles/TIs-And-Superconductivity/README.md

-By tuning the strength of the potential, you can create spikes in the density of states (or "DOS" as shown in the plots below).
+You can create spikes in the density of states (or "DOS" as shown in the plots below) by tuning the strength of the potential.
 This can lead to instabilities in the material, including superconductivity.
 Here are some of the simulations in this repository.

 <p align="center">
 <img src="/images/5.png" alt="4 fold band" width="400"/>